fxhash/fxlens/README.md

-> Disclaimer: This is the pre-release version of fx(lens)
-> All features should be working
-> You might encounter some inconveniences
+> **⚠️ Disclaimer**: This project is still in development.
+Some changes will be introduced over the next weeks, so please use this project with caution.

 # fx(lens)